Unit 84 is currently closed as we are relocating the farm. Please see our blog for more news about our plans.

 If you share our passion for changing the way we feed people in cities, you may be interested in volunteering at The GrowUp Box, run by our sister organisaion GrowUp Community Farms.

 Under current EU regulations, only plants grown in soil, in the ground, can be certified as organic.
 We grow without any chemical pesticides or fertilizers but our produce can’t currently be certified as organic in the UK.

 We farm in a controlled growing environment — this means we control the amount of water and nutrients that reach our plants, and we have a growing cycle (the length of time it takes to go from seed to harvest) of around 2 weeks (and this varies depending on the type of plant).
-This is partly because our plants get the nutrients they need directly to their roots, and partly because we’re growing crops that are well suited to the nutrients in fish waste.
+This is partly because our plants get the nutrients they need directly to their roots, and partly because we’re growing crops that are well suited to the nutrients that we use in our fertilizer.
 Using LED lighting tmeans we can grow year-round (traditional farming can't grow salads in the UK between October and February).
-This means that over the course of a year, Controlled Environment Production aquaponics can be much more productive than traditional soil-based farming.
+This means that over the course of a year, Controlled Environment Production can be much more productive than traditional soil-based farming.

 Unit 84 is now closed as we are relocating the farm.
 Check out our blog for more information.